is55555/memoizeDecorator/README.md

 # Memoize decorator
 (Tried and tested in Python 2.7)

+Version: beta (still completing features.
+Will be alpha when test cases are complete and 0.1, etc. afterwards)

 Implements several decorators for memoization.

 Currently a work in progress, although they are functional.
 Pending tests and a few more sophisticated decorators I have in mind.